timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 Other queries that can reason specifically about time ordering can be much more performant in TimescaleDB, however.

-TimescaleDB uses a time-optimized "merge append" optimization to minimize the number of groups which much be processed to execute the following (given its knowledge that time is already ordered).
+TimescaleDB uses a time-based "merge append" optimization to minimize the number of groups which much be processed to execute the following (given its knowledge that time is already ordered).
 For a test &sim;80M row table, this results in query latency that is **22x**